stefansbv/kderc/README.md

 Description
 -----------

-The main difference between this application and `kdeSetup.sh` script is that the `KDE` configuration options are stored separately in a `YAML` file.
+The main difference between this application and the `kdeSetup.sh` script is that the `KDE` configuration options are stored separately in a `YAML` file.

-Another important difference is a feature to read and collect the existing configuration before applying the new configuration and create a so called reset `YAML` file.
+Another important difference is a feature to read and collect the existing configurations before applying the new configurations and create a so called `reset` `YAML` file.
 This reset file can be used to restore the old configurations.

 A planned feature is to implement the export command.
 This command